-Andrea Strong has worked at FAMM practically since day one.
-She is our Director of Member Services, and over the years she has talked to countless families with loved ones in prison.
-She knows firsthand the pain of having a loved one behind bars; her brother was given a life sentence for marijuana charges.
+Andrea Strong worked at FAMM practically since day one.
+She was our Director of Member Services, and over the years she talked to countless families with loved ones in prison.
+She knew firsthand the pain of having a loved one behind bars; her brother was given a life sentence for marijuana charges.

 I don’t remember exactly when, but some years ago we at FAMM started hearing a lot about child pornography offenders and the draconian sentences they were getting.
 We began to get calls from family members struggling because their loved one was in prison for this kind of offense.
 The problem was that as an organization, we didn’t know enough about it to really talk to them – and more than that, it’s a very tough subject.

 I remember saying, “I don’t even know what to say to these people.
 I don’t know how to handle that.
 I’ve got grandchildren, and I don’t understand it.”
 But the calls kept coming in, and talking to family members is at the heart of what we do at FAMM.
 We couldn’t just ignore them.

 We all knew that we had to get educated about the topic – that was key.
 So I started learning more and picking up those calls, doing the best I could.
 And then one day, I had an “ah-ha” moment.
 I was talking to a mother and she was crying.
 Her son had gotten a lot of time for possession of child pornography and the family was reeling.
 And I started thinking to myself, “You know what?
 She’s not crying any harder or any less than my mother did,” and my brother was a marijuana offender.
 When they put my brother in prison, my mother cried just as hard as this lady.
 Her grief was no different.